mendix/docs/content/refguide/open-app-dialog.md

 ### Other SVN server

-In the 'SVN repository address' field, enter the address of the app you want to open and press the 'Connect' button to load the development lines from the repository.
+In the `SVN repository address` field, enter the address of the app you want to open and press the `Connect` button to load the development lines from the repository.
 Then choose the development line in which you want to start developing.

 {{% alert type="warning" %}}

-The 'Other SVN server' option is only available when support for other SVN servers is enabled in the Preferences dialog.
+The `Other SVN server` option is only available when support for other SVN servers is enabled in the Preferences dialog.

 {{% /alert %}}